ryan3738/ryan3738/README.md

 # Hi, I’m Ryan Fraser 👋
-- I’m interested in creating responsive, scalable web applications using modern web technolgies.
+- I am a Software Developer interested in creating responsive, scalable web applications using modern web technolgies.
 - I'm currently using React.js, Next.js, HTML5, CSS, Apollo, GraphQL, Typescript, PostgreSQL, Keystone.js & Node
 - I’m looking to collaborate with others that are constantly learning and coming up with creative ideas to solve difficult problems
 - If you would like to get in touch you can reach me at ryan3738@gmail.com